Yumeansfish/AVAS/README.md

 - In step1: choose "Local code."
 - You can skip step2
 - In step3: dowload .csv to store your own access key and secret key
+- **The secret key will only show once in Step3!
+So don't click so fast without dowload the .csv**

 ## Installation & Configuration
 - The basic steps includes: